Billy Dodds

-William Dodds (born 5 February 1969) is a Scottish football coach and former player who is the manager of Inverness Caledonian Thistle.
+William Dodds (born 5 February 1969) is a Scottish former football coach and player.

 His playing career started with English club Chelsea and the rest of his career was spent in Scotland with Partick Thistle, Dundee, St Johnstone, Aberdeen, Dundee United and Rangers.
 Dodds made 26 appearances for Scotland, scoring seven goals.

-He has had coaching spells at Queen of the South, Dundee and Ross County, leaving his post as assistant manager of the latter in September 2017.
+He has had coaching spells at Queen of the South, Dundee, Ross County and Inverness Caledonian Thistle.
+After a spell as their assistant manager, Inverness appointed Dodds as their manager in 2021.
+He guided them to the 2023 Scottish Cup final, but was sacked later that year.

 Club career

 Early career

 Born in New Cumnock, Dodds began his career with English club Chelsea in 1986.
 He made his senior debut on loan to Partick Thistle in 1987–88.
 After making only three appearances for Chelsea, he was transferred to Dundee in 1989.
 He scored 68 league goals in 174 appearances for Dundee, winning a Scottish First Division title in the 1991–92 season and scoring a hat-trick in the 1990 Scottish Challenge Cup Final.